What to expect during pregnancy

 Miscarriage refers to the loss of a pregnancy.
 It usually happens during the first trimester.
 The first sign is vaginal bleeding, which can occur with abdominal or back pain.

 Ectopic pregnancy occurs when the embryo implants somewhere other than the lining of the uterus.
-It can lead to significant internal bleeding and is potentially fatal for the mother.
+It can lead to significant internal bleeding and is potentially fatal for the woman.

 Symptoms may include: